pruthvishetty/pruthvishetty/README.md

 ![Places](https://pruthvishetty.com/wp-content/uploads/2020/07/places-scaled.jpg)

-- I’m currently learning to work with Streamlit (Mar 2021) 🌱

 - I’m looking for help with/discussing about/learning more about:  🤔
   * Best practices of managing a Data Science team